-If you like math, computing, and the outdoors, you may have what it takes to be a surveying engineer.
+Where math meets the outdoors!
+If you like math, computing, and the outdoors, you may well suited to be a Surveying Engineer.

-Surveying Engineering students will learn about geospatial systems and spatial data acquisition technologies by means of high-precision optical and electromechanical instruments, satellite and aerial remote earth observation systems, aerial and terrestrial laser scanners, and global positioning systems.
-The curriculum includes the use of Global Positioning System (GPS) techniques for high precision control surveys as well as other surveys wherever it is appropriate.
-Geographic Information Systems (GIS) technology is taught to collect, analyze, and interpret data for surveying and engineering applications.
+Surveying Engineering students will learn about geospatial systems and spatial data acquisition technologies by means of high-precision optical and electromechanical instruments, satellite and aerial remote earth observation systems, aerial and terrestrial Lidar, and Global Navigation Satellite Systems (GNSS).
+The curriculum includes the use of Unmanned Aerial Systems (UAS), High Definition Surveying and Geographic Information Systems (GIS) as well as traditional Surveying technologies.

 You can choose from two concentrations on your way to a degree: